BERT for Time Series Analysis: Understanding TimesBERT Architecture

 Pre-training Framework

-TimesBERT introduces a dual-objective pre-training approach combining traditional masked modeling with functional token prediction:
+TimesBERT introduces a dual-objective pre-training approach:

 Masked Patch Modeling (MPM)

-Inspired by BERT's Masked Language Modeling, this objective randomly masks 25% of non-functional tokens and trains the model to reconstruct them.
+Randomly masks 25% of non-functional tokens and trains the model to reconstruct them.

 Functional Token Prediction (FTP)

-A novel parallel task combining:
+A novel parallel task combining variate discrimination and domain classification.

 Implementation Guide